 The conference is an annual free conference meant to build connections and foster collaboration between community, neighborhoods and government, focusing on best practices for community engagement.
-The conference features interactive workshops, speakers, an immigration, family and housing legal clinic, free food, panel discussions and exhibitors.
+In 2019, the conference featured interactive workshops, speakers, an immigration, family and housing legal clinic, free food, panel discussions and over 100 exhibitors.

 Immigration, housing and family law legal clinic courtesy of the Immigrant Law Center of Minnesota, The Advocates for Human Rights, the Volunteer Lawyers Network and Mid-Minnesota Legal Aid.